Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from standards_.

-__Description__: DX space cannot be zoomed.
-It must be possible to zoom in and out of the DX space.
+__Description__: Chart space must be able to be zoomed using assistive technology or equivalent.
 Text, geometries, and all elements must change size appropriate to the type of zoom used.
 When zooming, content should reflow and not be cut off from view in two directions.
 Responsive design may need to consider re-arranging the display to ensure that no meaningful information or functionality is lost during reflow.

 __Cited standard__: [https://www.w3.org/WAI/WCAG21/Understanding/reflow.html](https://www.w3.org/WAI/WCAG21/Understanding/reflow.html)